Platoniq/wilder-journal/_articles/en/we-the-internet.md

 image:
   path: /assets/media/no_image-social_media.png
 ---
 You're having coffee with your group of friends and you say that you've been having back pain lately, that maybe it's time to change your mattress.
-You get home, spend some time in social media and... mattress ads appear. **Has it happened to you?**
+You get home, spend some time in social media and… mattress ads appear. **Has it happened to you?**

 It seems that the **internet** (or rather, the big internet companies) **know everything about you**.
 They **collect all our data** and we never know for sure what they do with it.
 The **big tech companies** are the ones who possess our personal and private information and can do with it whatever they want.
 Given this enormous and dangerous **concentration of power**, isn't it fair and necessary for citizens to make use of their **right to information** and be able to know, **debate** and **decide** on these issues?